payara/Payara-Community-Documentation/documentation/payara-micro/deploying/deploy-cmd-line.md

 java -jar payara-micro.jar --deployFromGAV "fish.payara.examples,test,1.0-SNAPSHOT"
 ```

-This option can be used multiple times, and in conjunction with the standard `--deploy` options, as described in section [4.1.1](#411-deploying-multiple-applications-from-the-command-line).
+This option can be used multiple times, and in conjunction with the standard `--deploy` options.

 By default, Payara Micro will only search for artefacts in the Maven Central repository.
 If you wish to search additional repositories, you can add them to the list of repositories to search with the `--additionalRepository` option: